noflo/noflo/README.md

 NoFlo is a part of [Flowhub](https://flowhub.io), a platform for building robust [IoT systems](https://flowhub.io/iot) and web services.<br>
 We offer an [Integrated Development Environment](https://app.flowhub.io) and [consulting services](https://flowhub.io/consulting).

+By [subscribing to Flowhub](https://plans.flowhub.io) you directly support NoFlo development, and help us all get to the future of programming faster.

 ## Requirements and installing

 NoFlo is available for Node.js [via NPM](https://npmjs.org/package/noflo), so you can install it with: